-Canceling a booking
+CANCELLING a booking

 - For maximum room utilization and fair and equitable use of space

-- Cancellations must be reported and made through the Asimut room booking system.
+- Cancellations must be reported and made through the ASIMUT room booking system.
 Failing to cancel a booking could result in Student Misconduct Procedures.

 Student Enquiry Form

 Please submit an enquiry for any technical support with ASIMUT.

 For enquiries such as class attendance, class details or other academically-related queries, please contact the Subject Coordinator.

 Be sure to refer to the FAQs above before sending a request.

 All staff users, please submit your enquiry via the Intranet

 All student users, will no longer be required to set up/use their ASIMUT passwords, but instead will be able log in using their University credentials, the same way University email accounts and other University services are accessed.